 The City of Temiskaming Shores is responsible for 2 water treatment plants and 3 water reservoirs for servicing its residents.
-These facilities are currently operated by the Ontario Clean Water Agency.
+The average age of the City's water facilities is 51 years.
+However, a large percentage of these facilities have received significant maintenance and upgrades since that time.
+The City's water facilities are currently operated under contract by a private agency.

-- The New Liskeard Water Treatment Plant is located at 305 McCamus Avenue and attains its raw water from two (2) drilled wells (raw water) and treated.
+The New Liskeard Water Treatment Plant is located at 305 McCamus Avenue and attains its raw water from two (2) drilled wells (raw water) and treated.
 Once completed, treated water is directed to a clear well where it's then pumped to the Water Reservoir located at 177104 Shepherdson Road.
 The New Liskeard system currently services about 4,800 residents.
-This location has an allowable limit of 8000 m/day with an average consumption of 3231m/day as of 2019.
+This location has an allowable limit of 8000 m3/day with an average consumption of 2738m3/day as of 2020.